-This Introducer Agreement (Fee Upon Establishing Ongoing Business Relationship) is for use where one party (a supplier of a goods or services) wishes to engage another as an introducer of clients or new suppliers.
+This Introducer Agreement (Ongoing Business Relationship – Fixed Fee) is designed for use in situations where one party (a supplier of goods or services) wishes to engage another as an introducer of clients.

-This agreement has not been created in accordance with FSA rules or the Financial Services and Markets Act 2000, and as such makes no reference or commitment to abiding by them.
-This agreement therefore is unsuitable for the introduction of clients for financial services, such as insurance products or investment advice.
+Please Note: This agreement has not been created in accordance with FCA rules or the Financial Services and Markets Act 2000 and as such makes no reference or commitment to abiding by them.
+This agreement is therefore unsuitable for the introduction of clients for financial services such as insurance products or investment advice.

-This Introducer Agreement (Fee Upon Establishing Ongoing Business Relationship) contains the following clauses:
+This Introducer Agreement (Ongoing Business Relationship - Fixed Fee) contains the following clauses:

 1. Definitions and Interpretation